 block ads on youtube

-Poper Blocker has provided relief for this by introducing “Hide ads on YouTube videos”.
-By turning it on while using YouTube, people can now watch videos and listen to music without being bothered by advertisements hence making their experience more enhanced.
+Poper Blocker’s YouTube ad blocker feature has provided relief for this by hiding ads on YouTube videos automatically.
+By turning it on while using YouTube, people can now watch videos and listen to music without being bothered by advertisements, hence making their experience more enhanced.

 Ad Blocking on Social Media

 On social media platforms targeted advertising often results in sponsored posts clogging up people’s feeds.
-“Block ads on social media” offered by Poper Blocker removes advertisements from Facebook, Instagram, Twitter and LinkedIn, among other platforms thus cleaning your experience in these areas up again.
+Poper Blocker removes ads from Facebook, Instagram, X (Twitter) and LinkedIn, among other platforms, cleaning your experience in these areas up again.

 Ad Blocking on Social Media